moustafa-m/MECH3895_project/README.md

 ### gazebo_grasp_plugin
 Cloned from [gazebo-pkgs](https://github.com/JenniferBuehler/gazebo-pkgs) repo by [Jennifer Buehler](https://github.com/JenniferBuehler).
 The master branch was cloned, commit baf0f033475c3a592efb0862079f3ff8392cadf6.

 This package is used as a workaround to limitations in Gazebo for grasping operations (objects tend to slip/get pushed away when a grasp is attempted).
 Adding very high friction to the Kinova fingers is also a workaround.
 For this project, both the plugin and custom friction values are used.
-Another change was done to the Kinova description files regarding the finger tips, this is explained in [here](#Changes-to-Kinova-model)
+Another change was done to the Kinova description files regarding the finger tips, this is explained in the next section

 ### Kinova packages
 The [kinova_control](kinova_control/), [kinova_description](kinova_description/), and [kinova_gazebo](kinova_gazebo) packages are from the official [kinova-ros](https://github.com/Kinovarobotics/kinova-ros/tree/master) package by [Kinova Robotics](https://github.com/Kinovarobotics).
 The master branch was cloned, commit 99ac039028855eb9c1000a9c51b9c1544d5ef446.